anna-x-li/MacroEnergy.jl/docs/src/Manual/assets/thermalsteam.md

 }
 ```

-Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to the different components of a fuel steam asset.
+Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to the different components of a thermal steam asset.

 #### Default constraints
-To simplify the input file and configuration, the following constraints are applied to the fuel steam (co-generation) asset by default:
+To simplify the input file and configuration, the following constraints are applied to the thermal steam (co-generation) asset by default:

 - [Balance constraint](@ref balance_constraint_ref) — applied to the transformation component
 - [Capacity constraint](@ref capacity_constraint_ref) — applied to the steam edge